EnterpriseDB/terraform-provider-biganimal/README.md

 ### Getting an API Token

-In order to access the Biganimal API, it's necessary to fetch an api bearer token and export it into your environment.
+In order to access the BigAnimal API, it's necessary to fetch an api bearer token and export it into your environment.

 This can be done by using the script located [here](https://github.com/EnterpriseDB/cloud-utilities/blob/main/api/get-token.sh) as follows